Explore how your team can use Hiver.

 How to use a shared mailbox for customer support?

 Google’s Collaborative Inbox is quite limited.
 You can only assign queries and track statutes of customer queries.
 However, customer support teams need more features and functionalities to deliver efficient support.
+And that's where a shared inbox for your support team plays a role.

 With a shared inbox platform like Hiver, you can power up your customer support team with more capabilities such as: